Blakesley, Colin Phillip Interview

 Yes, ‘cause Wellington we did.

-But the wide range of technology – you know, we started with … when I first started with a couple of bits of downpipe; the technology now, and I keep putting what I find on our Facebook – it’s absolutely amazing, what they’re doing.
+But the wide range of technology – you know, we started with what I first started with, a couple of bits of downpipe; the technology now, and I keep putting what I find on our Facebook – it’s absolutely amazing, what they’re doing.
 It’s amazing.

-I used to wear out a foot every year, the ankle joint; soon as they got a titanium one, so far this foot’s been going for eleven years.
+I used to wear out a foot every year, the ankle joint; soon as they got a titanium, so far this foot’s been going for eleven years.

 Maybe that’s what keeps you going?